Jim Holloway (climber)

 John Sherman's V-System didn't come into existence for another fifteen years.
-In an effort to rate his routes Jim devised a personal variant on the old Gill B-System (which had only two or three levels of difficulty, depending upon one's interpretation of it).
+In an effort to rate his routes, Jim devised a personal variant on the old Gill B-System.
 For Holloway, difficulty fell into three categories: JHE (Jim Holloway easy), JHM (Jim Holloway medium), and JHH (Jim Holloway hard).

 Holloway was one of the first boulderers to devote more than a few hours to creating a particular route.
 In the mid-1970s he began visiting Horsetooth Reservoir in Fort Collins, Colorado, where John Gill and his friend Rich Borgman had established a Dakota sandstone bouldering area.
 Gill's problems there, having been fashioned in a matter of minutes or hours, were far easier than the standards Jim was setting, clearly demonstrating the change in bouldering philosophy that was taking place.
 As an example, Holloway worked on creating a line directly up Gill's Left Eliminator, which had been done from the side.
-Calling his project Meathook, he worked the problem for twenty days, during 1974 and 1975, before finally getting up.
-A challenging undercling on the fingertips was a key obstacle, and Jim used an artificial contrivance in his home – a simulator – to train for the move.
-Fifteen years later Wolfgang Güllich would use his campus boards in a similar way to train for Action Directe.
-Meathook was perhaps V12 - for Jim, JHH - whereas most of the problems at Horsetooth were in the V3 to V7 range.
+Calling his project Meathook, he worked on the problem for twenty days, between 1974 and 1975, before finally solving it.
+Meathook was at about V11 to V12, whereas most of the problems at Horsetooth were in the V3 to V7 range.

-In 1977, Holloway climbed Slapshot, on Dinosaur Mountain near Boulder.
-This challenge may very well be unrepeated as of 2006.
+In 1977, Holloway climbed Slapshot, on Dinosaur Mountain near Boulder, also considered one of the world's first-ever V12 routes.

-Jim's bouldering companions during the 1970s included Jim Michaels, Bob Williams & John Gill - from whom he learned dynamic techniques - Pat Ament, Chris Jones, and Scott Blunk.
-Holloway stopped bouldering about 1980, and became involved in bicycle racing.
+Holloway stopped bouldering about 1980 and became involved in bicycle racing.